Penn State Wrestling Dominates Ohio State 31-6

 The Nittany Lions will face another tough test this weekend when they travel to Carver-Hawkeye Arena to wrestle the third-ranked Iowa Hawkeyes.
-While Iowa is in the Big Ten, the match will be considered non-conference.
-Due to the Big Ten’s rotating schedule, the two teams were not slated to meet in the conference season, so the schools decided to schedule a non-conference meet in Iowa over Twitter.
+While Iowa is in the Big Ten, the match will be considered “non-conference.”
+Due to the Big Ten’s rotating schedule, the two teams were not slated to meet during the conference season, so the schools decided to schedule a non-conference meet in Iowa over Twitter.

 The match, which will take place on Saturday, Dec.
 21, is scheduled to start at 9 p.m.
 It will be broadcast live on the Big Ten Network.

 125 lbs.: #3 Nico Megaludis (PSU) defeated #19 Nick Roberts (OSU) by tech fall, 21-4.